Welcome to South Charlotte

 - Amtrak – Charlotte has its own Amtrak station that sees three daily routes.
 Commuters can take the train to cities like Atlanta, New York, Washington, DC, New Orleans, Philadelphia, and more.

-- Phillips Place – Phillips Place is a nearby outdoor mall with boutique stores like Paper Source, Orvis, Luna, Coplons, and K-la.
-It also offers several dining options like Palm and Wolfgang Puck Pizza Bar, as well as a theater for an after-dinner movie.
+- Phillips Place – Phillips Place is a nearby outdoor mall with boutique stores like Paper Source, Orvis, Luna, Coplons, and Eileen Fisher.
+It also offers several dining options like Palm, Upstream and P.F.
+Changs, as well as a theater for an after-dinner movie.

 - Stonecrest at Piper Glen – You will recognize many of the stores at Stonecrest at Piper Glen, like ULTA, Starbucks, Target, Michael’s, and Harris Teeter.
 The complex also features several restaurants and specialty shops, as well as a theater and a popular concert series